deepanshuaggarwal51/deepanshuaggarwal51/README.md

 - 👋 Hi, This is Deepanshu Aggarwal @deepanshuaggarwal51.
 I am a Ph.D. student working on theoretical problems in Quantum condensed matter at the Indian Institute of Technology, Delhi, India.
-- 👀 I'm interested in learning various theories to obtain analytical results while simultaneously implementing them to write efficient codes for the various complex systems to dig out their rich physics.
-- 📫 How to reach me - Please write to me at daggarwal305@gmail.com.
+- 📫 How to reach me - Please write to me at daggarwal305@outlook.in.

 <!---
 da8013/da8013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.